-As we move into 2019, many of you might have pondered what New Year’s resolutions to make.
-In need of ideas?
-I’d like to propose three highly obtainable resolutions for 2019 that won’t end up as forgotten goals.
+As we say goodbye to 2018 and enter 2019, many of you are thinking how to accomplish what New Year’s resolutions you made for the coming year.
+If you had trouble making these, there is still time.
+I propose three highly obtainable resolutions for 2019 that will not end up as forgotten goals.

 The first resolution is to get started on your degree at Columbia College.
 If you are interested in Columbia College, don’t postpone starting.
 I have found the longer you postpone something, the less likely you will accomplish it.
-Give me a call and I will guide you through the initial advising session, the application process, and registration.
+Give me a call and I will guide you through the initial advising session, the application process, and registration from our offices at the Joint Forces Training Base Veterans Center.
 Getting started – check!

 The second resolution is to continue your education here at Columbia College.
 For students who have already started their degree program, commitment is so important.
 If you have taken a term off, contact your advisor to assist you in returning.
 Don’t delay; act now!
-Statistically, our campus “stop-outs” (students who sit out for a session or more) have only six to 10 classes left to finish their degrees, which can be completed in a year by going fulltime.
-We can’t do your coursework for you, but we are still here to help motivate and see you through to your degree completion.
+Statistically, students who sit out for an eight-week session or more have only six to ten classes left to finish their degrees, which can be completed in a year if you are enrolled fulltime(at least two courses).
+We are here to help motivate and see you through to your degree completion and you know where we are in Building 244 on the Base.
 Continue your education – check!

-The third resolution is to stay connected and involved with Columbia College-Elgin.
-Alumni and the Columbia College Alumni Association have been instrumental in spreading the word about the Elgin location, which helps us grow.
+The third resolution is to stay connected and involved with the Columbia College-Los Alamitos.
+Alumni and the Columbia College Alumni Association have been instrumental in spreading the word about the Los Alamitos location, which helps us grow.
 Please continue to refer your family, friends and coworkers.
-We sincerely appreciate your continued support and enjoy hearing about your life after Columbia College.
+Stop by!
+We sincerely appreciate your support and want to hear about your life after Columbia College.
 Stay connected – check!